IBM/CodeEngine/thumbnail/README.md

 build, it didn't actually invoke it.
 This allows us to run it over and over without neededing to specificy all of the parameters each time.

-Let's invoke it via the `buildrun submit` command passing in the name of the build we just created.
+Let's invoke it via the `buildrun submit` command, passing in the name of the build we just created.
 Notice we'll also use the `--wait` flag so we can see the build output as it happens and we'll know when it's done:

 ```
 $ ibmcloud ce buildrun submit --build eventer-build --wait

-Submitting build run 'eventer-run-210402-183139464'...
+Submitting build run 'eventer-build-run-210402-183139464'...
 Waiting for build run to complete...
 Build run succeeded status: 'Unknown'
 Build run succeeded status: 'Unknown'